Direction cut · 2026-05-09 · v0.4 · meta-agent capability bench

 drop

-Open questions before we cut to v1
+Open questions before implementation

 Detect × respond — separate or fused?